 If you are familiar with jobs in data science, you may have seen many articles on how these positions are growing in popularity among employers.
 The number of expert educational options has grown extensively over recent years and the labor market has expanded as well.
 However, the promotional articles can be misleading, creating misconceptions, and can be discouraging when reality appears to be very different.

 It is not the 2000s anymore

 When Data Science was introduced to the world, the labor market was not ready for this new highly specialized field.
 The term data science was presented as an alternative to computer science in 1974.
 However, data scientist as a job title was not used until 2008.

-With the increasing number of investments in building (or shifting) to data-driven solutions, the need for experts in the filed rises as well.
+With the increasing number of investments into shifting toward data-driven solutions, the need for experts in the field rises as well.
 Even though the number of open positions is growing, there aren’t enough skilled professionals, it is hard to land a good job and develop yourself.
 The gap between supply and demand within the respective field is quite deep, yet those who try to find it difficult.

 It is getting harder to get noticed

 With the progress of the field and technology, companies also raise their expectations.

 It can be compared to trying to fish in the very small pool with other 100 fishermen and still not every fish will be picked out.
 Many people know what data science is, have basic skills, want to find a job in this area, see hundreds of job postings on lower levels and despite that still don’t get employed.